 Eligibility to receive compensation and resettlement assistance will be limited by the "cutoff" date.
 In this Project, there are two cut-off dates.
-The first cut-off date is December 2012 when the project conducted census for household-level inventory to avoid any fraudulent and speculative claims by new settlers.
+The first cut-off-date is the start of the census of the affected communities and villages/hamlets.
+Since the census surveys were conducted in some 34 hamlets, the date of census in the concerned village will the cut-off-date for that village or community for "non-land" related entitlements.
 This census has identified and established the households living in the project area and will be affected by the project.
-This census survey has also established a record of all losses at ownership level, including structures, trees and structure, with the exception of land whose household level ownership and loss is yet to be established with the development of cadastral mapping and establishment of a household level land record.
-The second cut-off date is issuance of Section 4 of the LAA 1894, which officially starts the acquisition process.
-Since the Project will be implemented in four phase (see Table 4.1), the cut-off date will be different for different components of the Project.
-Dasu District Collector has already issued notification of Section 4 in July 2013 for areas involving Year 1 and Year 2 activities.
+This census survey has also established a record of all losses at household level, including structures, trees and communal structure, with the exception of land whose household level ownership and loss is yet to be established with the development of cadastral mapping and establishment of a household level land record.
+Therefore, any person entering the project area after the cut-off date is not eligible to receive the agreed upon entitlements.
+The second cut-off-date is the date for announcement of Section 4 notification under the LA Act of 1894 by the District

+Collector-Dasu (see Table 4.1).
+The District Collector has already issued notifications of Section 4 in June and July, 2013 for areas involving Year 1 and Year 2 activities.
 The others are in the process of preparation as per schedule.

-Table 4.1 Year wise Construction Activities and Cut-Off dates for Land Acquisition
+Table 4.1: Year wise Construction Activities and Cut-Off dates for Land Acquisition

-DC Sr. Year Construction Activities Affected Villages Notification of No. Section 4 1 WAPDA Colony & Chuchang, Khoshi, Logro, July 2013 Year1 Offices, KKH 01, Access Komila, Rango, Kass/Zaal, Road (RAR 01), Seo, Barseen, Disposal/Dumping Site, UcharNullah.Gul-e-Machinery Yard, Rock and Bagh/Maidan Crush Plant Quarry Area, Reservoir, Year 2 Siglo, Kaigah, Larghani, Pani July 2013 KKH Re-alignment and Bah, Melar, Kuz Kai, Kai RAR 02 Dogah and Seer Gaval Reservoir, KKH and RAR 3 Kot Gal.
-Not Bail.
-Sluch.
-To be notified in Year3 Thuti, Waris Abad, Gadeer, due course Chalashi 4 Year4 Reservoir and KKH and Looter and ShoriNullah,, To be notified in RAR 04 Doonder, Gummo and Cheer due course Shial, Summer Nullah, LachiNullah, Sazin Camp, Shatial
+Sr. No. Year Construction Activities Affected Villages DC Notification of Section 4 1 Year 1 Colony and Offices, KKH 01, Access Road (RAR 01), Disposal/Dumping Site Chuchang, Khoshi, Logro, Komila, Rango, Kass/Zaal, Seo, Barseen, UcharNullah,Gul-e- Bagh/Maidan 12 June, 2013 2 Year 2 Quarry Area, Reservoir, KKH, Re-alignment and RAR 02 Siglo, Kaigah, Larghani, Pani Bah, Melar, Kuz Kai, Kai Dogah and Seer Gayal 18 July, 2013 3 Year 3 Reservoir,KKH and RAR 03 Kot Gal, Not Bail, Sluch, Thuti, Waris Abad, Gadeer, Chalashi To be notified in due course 4 Year 4 Reservoir and KKH and RAR 04 Looter and ShoriNullah,, Doonder, Gummo and Cheer Shial, Summer Nullah, LachiNullah, Sazin Camp, Shatial To be notified in due course

-The affected households/villages under Year 1 & 2 have already been notified by the DC.
-Any persons moving into the project area after the first cut-off date (31 December 2012) or structures constructed after the cut-off date will not be entitled for compensation from District Collector/Project.
-Any persons moving into the project area after the cut-off dates or structures constructed after the cut-off date will not be entitled for compensation from AC (Revenue)/Project.
+The affected households/villages under Year 1 & 2 have already been notified by the District Collector and notified in official Gazette.
+Any persons moving into the project area after the first cut-off date or structures constructed after the cut-off date will not be entitled for compensation from District Collector or the Project.

-4.5 VALUATION OF ASSETS - METHODOLOGY
+4.5 METHODOLOGY OF VALUATION OF ASSETS